lbormann/autodarts-highlights/README.md

 ## TODOs

+- care of turned ended to prevent false addition of throw values
 - X create simple html: start-record, stop-record
 - X create folder for every record-run with all camera-record-outputs
 - X Dont stop every record on highlight, just produce a list of 3-throws timestamps, and save them to a json file